Where D-Lab students, researchers, fellows, alumni, and guests bring technologies for the developing world to life.

 The D-Lab workshop - the heart and soul of D-Lab - is airy, colorful, well-equipped, and well-organized.
 The workshop includes:

 - a large collection of hand and power tools

 - a wood shop

 - a long-term projects room

 In addition to current D-Lab students, the workshop welcomes those who work and use the N51-N52 complex, D-Lab alumni, fellows, visiting inventors, and other D-Lab associates to use the shop to pursue international development-related projects.

-Safety trainings: If you wish to use the D-Lab Workshop, you must complete a safety training.
-They take place the first Tuesday each month at 5 PM.
-Email Jack Whipple to register.
+Safety trainings: If you wish to use the D-Lab Workshop, you must complete safety training.
+Safety trainings take place the first Tuesday each month at 5 PM.
+If you fall into one of the supported categories listed above, email Jack Whipple to register.
 Did we already say this?
 Safety training is required for shop access.

 Keep it organized: "Good organization lowers the barriers to awesomeness." - Jack Whipple, D-Lab Workshop Manager